Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 2.  **Dropdown 2 ("Append"):**

 The **Append** effect is used to add fields to a resource during creation or update.
 The JSON structure in the "then" block (containing `"details"` with a `"field"` and `"value"`) is the specific syntax used by the Append effect.

 *   **Logic:** If the resource is a Resource Group AND the `organization` tag is not already set to `Contoso`, the policy will automatically **append** (add) that tag to the resource group upon deployment.
 *   **Why not Deny?** While `Deny` would stop a user from creating a group without the tag, it does not use the `"details"` block shown in the snippet.
 *   **Why not DeployIfNotExists?** This effect is used for deploying complex sub-resources or configurations via ARM templates (like enabling a diagnostic setting) and requires a much more extensive `details` block including role IDs and deployment templates.

-### Question #34
+### Question #18

-You need to configure GitHub to use Azure Active Directory (Azure AD) for authentication.
+**You need to configure GitHub to use Azure Active Directory (Azure AD) for authentication**.
 What should you do first?

 A. Create a conditional access policy in Azure AD.